a5k/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean total number of steps taken per day is
-**10766.2**
+**10766.18868**

 The median total number of steps taken per day is
 **11015**

-As we can see, the mean and median total steps taken are different for this new dataset (with NA values imputed).
+As we can see, the mean has remained unchanged but median total steps taken are different (higher) for this new dataset (with NA values imputed).

-Old mean value was 9354.23.
+Old mean value was 10766.18868.

-new mean value is 10766.2
+new mean value is 10766.18868

-Old median value was 10395.
+Old median value was 10765.

 new median value was 11015

-Both new values are higher than the old values
+The impact of imputing missing NA values was to increase the total number of daily steps taken since.
+The difference is visible in the new histogram which shows a greater number days for each frequency bin across the board.

 ## Are there differences in activity patterns between weekdays and weekends?

 We first create the weekday/weekend column as follows. then plot them in a single panel.
-The layout won't match the sample plots exactly due to time constraints on submission.
+The layout won't match the sample plots exactly since we're using the base plotting package for this exercise.

 ```r